tjvg91/zootamer/wp-content/plugins/merchant/readme.txt

 **Spending Goal**: Motivate higher average order values by gamifying the shopping experience and offering customers discounts for reaching spending goals.

 **Free Gifts**: Increase average order value and boost customer satisfaction by rewarding shoppers with a gift for hitting a spending target or applying a coupon.

+**Free Shipping Bar**: Displays the remaining amount needed to qualify for free shipping.

 **2. CONVERT MORE**